 Azure Standard has an 8.5% shipping charge, monthly drop offs at predetermined locations around the U.S. For orders shipped on Azure’s standard truck routes, a $5 handling fee is charged for orders under $50.
 They also stock fresh foods and other items.

 Amazon.com does carry bulk grains, but their prices may be higher than other merchants.
 Compare pricing before you buy.

 Web Restaurant Store caters to the food service market, but regular folks can still buy from them.
 Most bulk grain products come in 25 pounds bags.

 You may also be able to find bulk food stores near you that carry grains and cereals.
-Mennonites and the Church of Latter Day Saints operate bulk food stores in many areas that are open to the general public.
+Mennonites and The Church of Jesus Christ of Latter-Day Saints operate bulk food stores in many areas that are open to the general public.
 If you can find a local source you can skip shipping costs.